Hypergeometric motives and the generalized Fermat equation: Introduction

-\begin{theorem*} The following table is a complete table of all rational rank $2$ hypergeometric motives with a monodromy matrix of infinite order (up to quadratic twists).
-It includes the hypergeometric parameter, an equation for corresponding elliptic curve, the exponents of the generalized Fermat equation where it can be used together with its appearance in the literature.
+\begin{theorem*} Table~\ref{table:ell-curve} is a complete table of all rational rank $2$ hypergeometric motives with a monodromy matrix of infinite order (up to quadratic twists).
+The table includes the hypergeometric parameter, an equation of the corresponding elliptic curve, the exponents of the generalized Fermat equation where it can be used together with its appearance in the literature.

-\end{theorem*} The list contains one elliptic curve that (to our knowledge) has not been used before; it is a second elliptic curve that can be attached to solutions of the generalized Fermat equation with exponents $(p,p,3)$.

-After studying the ``rational'' case, we explain how our general strategy works.
-We start from the well known case of the classical Fermat equation (of exponents $(p,p,p)$), to move to the families of exponents studied in \cite{Darmon} (like $(p,p,q)$ and $(q,q,p)$) and end up with the case of general exponents $(p,q,r)$ (where $p, q$ are fixed primes while the exponent $r$ is a varying prime).
-Besides providing a proof of the results obtained by Darmon in \cite{Darmon} for the families $(p,p,q)$ and $(q,q,p)$ using hypergeometric motives, the following theorem is a summary of the results obtained in Theorem~\ref{theorem:modularity} and Proposition~\ref{prop:conductor-general} for general exponents $(p,q,r)$ (where $r$ is the varying parameter).

-\begin{theorem*} Let $(\alpha,\beta,\gamma)$ be a putative solution to the generalized Fermat equation $Ax^p+Cy^r=Bz^q$.
-Let $K=\Q(\zeta_p)^+\Q(\zeta_q)^+$.
-Then there exists a characteristic zero compatible family of Galois representations $\{\rho_\lambda:\Gal_K \to \GL_2(K_\lambda)\}$ such that: \begin{itemize} \item The residual representation at any prime ideal $\id{r}$ dividing $r$ is unramified at primes not dividing $ABCpq$.
-Furthermore, its restriction to the decomposition group at a prime dividing $r$ arises from a finite flat group scheme. \item The inertial type at primes dividing $ABC$, not dividing $pq$ can be explicitly descried. \item If either $q>5$ and $p \mid \alpha$ or $p>5$ and $q \mid \gamma$ then the family is modular. \end{itemize} \end{theorem*} We do not expect the last hypothesis to be needed, but (as mentioned before) it is related to the lack of results on large residual image for Galois representation.

-This result allows to fully accomplish steps (1) and (2) of the modular method (provided a large image result for geometric Galois representations is proven).
-However we still cannot give a satisfactory answer to the behavior at primes $p$ and $q$ (the fixed ones).
-Congruences allow in some instances to give a partial answer.
-We expect to address this issue in a future work.

-In section~\ref{section:particular-cases} we consider the particular exponents $(2,q,r)$ and $(3,q,r)$.
-In this case we can prove the previous stated theorem removing the last hypothesis.
-We include the study of the case $(4,2,p)$ because we can attach to a putative solution a Galois representation defined over the quadratic field $\Q(\sqrt{2})$.
-Although we cannot prove modularity (without assuming the generalized Serre's conjectures over $\Q(\sqrt{2})$), it provides a systematic way to study the family for all type of coefficients.
-The previous results for this equation (like \cite{MR2075481} or \cite{PT}) depend on a factorization of the equation that only holds for special choices of the coefficients $A,B,C$.
-In these particular cases, to a solution the authors attach a so called \emph{$\Q$-curve}.
-It seems like a natural question to study what is the relation between the two approaches.